If you write a cheque that exceeds the money in your bank account, you may get hit by the dreaded NSF fee after it bounces.

 When a cheque cannot be cleared because of insufficient funds in the writer’s bank account, the bank refers to the cheque as a bounced, dishonoured, or bad cheque.

-Instead of making the payment, the transaction is declined and the bank tags on an NSF fee that is typically from $45 to $48 in Canada.
-If the issuer of the check has overdraft protection, the payment goes through and they are charged overdraft fees instead.
+Instead of making the payment, the transaction is declined, and the bank tags on an NSF fee that is typically from $45 to $48 in Canada.
+If the check issuer has overdraft protection, the payment goes through, and they are charged overdraft fees instead.

 An overdraft transfer fee may be charged for this service.